West Virginia COVID-19 cases rise to 2,552

-CHARLESTON, W.Va.
-(WHSV) — As of 10 a.m. on June 22, when the West Virginia Department of Health and Human Resources (DHHR) issued their morning update on the COVID-19 case total, there had been 2,552 confirmed cases across the Mountain State.
+As of 10 a.m. on June 22, when the West Virginia Department of Health and Human Resources (DHHR) issued their morning update on the COVID-19 case total, there had been 2,552 confirmed cases across the Mountain State.

 The number includes "probable" cases, per CDC recommendations.
 "Probable" cases are cases that were diagnosed by a doctor based on symptoms and exposure without a test – also known as clinical diagnoses.